zoonoo/azure-docs.ko-kr/articles/data-catalog/data-catalog-terminology.md

 <properties
-   pageTitle="Azure 데이터 카탈로그 용어 | Microsoft Azure" description="이 문서는 Azure 데이터 카탈로그 설명서에 사용된 용어 및 개념에 대한 소개를 제공합니다." services="data-catalog" documentationCenter="" authors="steelanddata"
+   pageTitle="Azure Data Catalog terminology | Microsoft Azure" description="This article provides an introduction to concepts and terms used in Azure Data Catalog documentation." services="data-catalog" documentationCenter="" authors="steelanddata"